Albania Classic

 This tour uses a dependable mix of mid-range hotels throughout, with one memorable night in wooden cabins at the mountain farm of Farma Sotira.
 The itinerary features a combination of modern city hotels, simple rural hotels, lakeside stays and heritage-rich guesthouses, all offering private rooms, hot showers and welcoming Albanian hospitality.

-We begin in Tirana at the well-located Sky 2 Hotel, then move through a series of clean, comfortable hotels in Pukë, Kukës, Peshkopi and Korçë.
+We begin in Tirana at a centrally located hotel, then move through a series of clean, comfortable hotels in Pukë, Kukës, Peshkopi and Korçë.
 As we travel south, overnights reflect the changing landscape: rustic cabins at Farma Sotira, traditional hotels in Përmet and Gjirokaster, and scenic coastal accommodation in Sarandë and Himarë.
 All properties are chosen for their character, comfort, and proximity to each day’s ride.

 Across 13 nights, the tour includes: